 At the beginning of the Natural Entrance Trail, you wind your way down several paved switchbacks toward the gaping cave entrance, as the smell of bat guano and swallow dung assault your senses.
 The bats roost here April-October, and as we visited during February, there were none to be seen, but their presence was definitely felt.
 The trail twists and turns its way past massive boulders, stalactites, and stalagmites while the drip of water and tourists’ voices echo all around you.

-The Natural Entrance trail spit us out at the Big Room, where we completed the self guided tour and were absolutely not disappointed.
+The Natural Entrance trail spit us out at the Big Room, a huge limestone chamber that is almost 4,000 feet long, 625 feet wide, and about 250 feet tall.
+It is large enough to hold a jumbo jet!
+We completed the self guided tour and it was amazing.
 This room is HUGE!
-Stretching the length of 100 football fields, and able to house A LOT of jets, it was mind-boggling to think about how a space this big exists underground.
-The trail is 1.5 miles round trip, but plan to take your sweet time if you have the luxury, as there are so many things to see, like the Bottomless PIt, Fairyland, and the Chandelier.
+It was mind-boggling to think about how a space this big exists underground.
+The trail is 1.5 miles round trip, but plan to take your sweet time if you have the luxury, as there are so many structures to see, like the Bottomless Pit, Fairyland, and the Chandelier.

 After completing the Big Room tour, we were reading to rejoin the surface world for snacks and a drink or two, so it was back to Carlsbad for some dinner.

 We rented an Airbnb in Carlsbad, which is a 30-45 minute drive to the park entrance.
 This met all our needs, as it is close to the main street in Carlsbad and we had access to lots of restaurants.

 We brought money for food, a few snacks, a water bottle and a light jacket as the cave is 56 degrees year round.

 The Red Chimney Barbecue, a place I highly recommend.
 We had fantastic barbecue and ordered a million things off the menu, all of which were good.

 The Trinity Hotel: great spot for breakfast the next day